 The J-1 Exchange Visitor Program is administered by the U.S. Department of State's (DOS) Bureau of Educational and Cultural Affairs under the Mutual Educational and Cultural Exchange Act of 1961.
-The purpose of the Exchange Visitor Program is "to promote international educational and cultural exchange in order to develop mutual understanding between the people of the United States and other countries."
+The purpose of the Exchange Visitor Program is "to promote international educational and cultural exchange to develop mutual understanding between the people of the United States and other countries."

-The Exchange Visitor program maybe be used to invite visiting faculty, postdoctoral or postgraduate fellows and associates, as well as other temporary academic appointments to UC Merced.
+The Exchange Visitor program maybe be used to invite visiting faculty, postdoctoral or postgraduate fellows, and associates, as well as other temporary academic appointments to UC Merced.
 The DOS has designated UC Merced to serve as Program Sponsor, thereby enabling us to issue Form DS-2019, Certificate of Eligibility, to prospective Exchange Visitors.
-The Form DS-2019 is a required document when a scholar applies for a J-1 Visa at a U.S. Consulate or Embassy aborad.
+The Form DS-2019 is a required document when a scholar applies for a J-1 Visa at a U.S. Consulate or Embassy abroad.
 The information will assist you in determining if a foreign national is eligible for J-1 status at UC Merced.

-In order to issue a DS-2019, the Office of International Affairs is required to confirm that each J-1 visitor will have funding to support their visit to the U.S. For information on OIA funding requirements.
+To issue a DS-2019, the Office of International Affairs is required to confirm that each J-1 visitor will have funding to support their visit to the U.S. For information on OIA funding requirements.